 Results | Acceleration Testing

-We focused on the turbocharged four-cylinder that's ubiquitous to the class and is, for most models, the volume-selling engine.
+We focused on the turbocharged four-cylinder that’s ubiquitous to sports cars in this class and is, for most models, the volume-selling engine.
 The 2017 competitors were the Alfa Romeo Giulia Ti, Audi A4 2.0T Quattro, BMW 330i, Cadillac ATS 2.0T Luxury, Jaguar XE 25t Prestige, Lexus IS 200t and Mercedes-Benz C300.
 Our price requirement was a max of $55,000 including destination charges and options, and that got us a range of sedans from $45,830 to $53,025 with a mix of drivelines: The A4, Giulia and C300 had all-wheel drive and the rest rear-wheel drive.
-Infiniti declined to participate with a Q50 2.0t, and Mercedes didn't have a car available that fit our requirements, though we procured one, which we explain in the C300 summary below.
+Infiniti declined to participate with a Q50 2.0t, and Mercedes didn’t have a car available that fit our requirements, though we procured one, which we explain in the C300 summary below.

-Judges for this Challenge were three Cars.com reviewers and an in-market shopper invited to get an everyman's perspective.
+Judges for this Challenge were three Cars.com reviewers and an in-market shopper invited to get an everyman’s perspective.
 Our man, Stan Breon, 57, currently drives a 2006 BMW 330i sedan, so he is familiar with the class.
 He also owns a 2013 Land Rover Range Rover Sport plus a 1967 Jaguar E-Type (we should have told him he could drive ours only if we could drive his).
-We recruited Breon through Cars.com's consumer panel, The Driver's Seat Community, which is where users can go to share experiences using Cars.com and get a peek under the hood of new features before they're released to the public.
+We recruited Breon through Cars.com’s consumer panel, The Driver’s Seat Community, which is where users can go to share experiences using Cars.com and get a peek under the hood of new features found in upcoming luxury cars before they’re released to the public.